 - has your child attended other nursery settings or been looked after by a childminder or nanny?

-Ways you can help your child with starting school
+Ways you can help your child

 - encourage and practice independent skills at home, for example, getting dressed, putting on shoes and socks, going to the toilet, unzipping or opening lunch boxes, using a water bottle